HopHubProject/HopHub/README.md

 ## Configuration

 The following table lists all environment variables that are used by the application.
-You can set them in some env file magic, export them in your shell or use the Cuberfile to deploy on k8s.
+Set them in an env file, export them in your shell, or wire them into your deployment mechanism of choice.

 | Environment variable              | Description                                                                     |
 |-----------------------------------|---------------------------------------------------------------------------------|